markziemann/dee2/frontend/html/AccessDEEfromR.md

 `> source("https://raw.githubusercontent.com/markziemann/dee2/master/frontend/html/getDEE2.R")`

-## Searching for datasets of interest
+## Searching for datasets of interest starting with accession numbers

 The first step is to download the list of accession numbers of available datasets with the 'getDee2Metadata' function, specifying a species name.
 The options for species currently are: